Leimatak River: Course

 The Mamun Lhang peak (1,699 m) is on a mountain range to the west of the Thangjing Hills range, running roughly parallel to it.
 The main head stream of Leimatak River, called Tuibin river, comes down from the peak on its west, flowing north.
-A second head stream, called Thingbong, flows south fom the hills around the Nungsai peak (1,692 m).
+A second head stream, called Thingbong, flows south from the hills around the Nungsai peak (1,692 m).
 The two streams meet near the Thangsi village and form the Leimatak River, flowing due northeast.

 A tributary called Talai flows parallel to Tuibin/Leimatak, east of the Mamun Lhang range and west of the Thangjing Hills range collecting drainage from both.

 The combined river flows northeast till the base of the Thangjing Hills range, and turns northwest, near the village of L. Phaikholum.
 The Leimatak Power Station is located here.
 Also called the Loktak Power Station, it is powered by water from Loktak Lake, via a pipeline that is tunnelled through the Thangjing Hills.
 The Loktak Lake is at an elevation of 768 m above sea level, and the power station on Leimatak is at an elevation of 454 m.
 The resulting head is used to generate 105 MW of power.

 Near the Pinjang village in the Noney district, the Cachar–Bishnupur Road (or "Old Cachar Road") crosses the Leimatak River.
 The bridge is known as the Leimatak Bridge, and the locality itself is called "Leimatak" in historical documents.

 Near Awangkhal, a tributary called Iring joins the Leimatak River, which flows down from Noney in the northeast.
 The combined river flows west in the channel of Iring to join the Irang River near Tamlok.
 The Cachar-Imphal Road (or "New Cachar Road", part of National Highway 37) runs in the valley of Iring, crossing the Irang River close to the confluence with Leimatak.

-The overall length of the river is 74.6 km and the basin area is 627 km2.
+The overall length of the Leimatak River is 74.6 km and the basin area is 627 km2.